natb1/bootstrap_dev/README.md

-...dotfiles and scripts for bootstrapping a home environment.
+...dotfiles and scripts for bootstrapping a dev environment.

 ```shell
 mkdir ~/workspace